 - Differences in the development and production environment.
 As a result, the product that was running perfectly in the Development environment might not operate optimally in a Production environment after the Operations team deploys it.
 This can result if both the Development and Operations teams were unable to communicate the correct environment requirements.

 - In most cases, as a result of the communication gap between Dev and Ops teams, developers do not have clear instructions about issues faced by end-users after the product is deployed on the Production server(s).

 DevOps is important to overcome these issues.
 The collaborative nature of the DevOps methodology ensures filling in the gaps within the development cycle.
 The main point of DevOps is to bridge the gap in communication between the developers and IT operators.
 This is essential in producing quality end products.

 So, like many SDLC methodologies, DevOps represents not only an approach to developing software but also reflects a philosophy that demands significant attitudes and cultural changes in an organization.

 The question is: Which one is the Best out of All SDLC Frameworks?

 To know which is the best model out of all the different types of SDLC models, it is important to understand that each of these approaches is suitable for different projects, environments, and requirements.

 For example, if your project is simple and straightforward with set requirements that do not need to be changed, then Waterfall is best suited for it.
 However, if your project is large-scale and consists of multiple components and segments, then choosing Iterative or Spiral methodology would suit your project better.

-To answer the question simply, there is no ONE best model from all the SDLC models discussed in this article.
-Preference of one method over the others cannot be determined.
+To answer the question of which SDLC model is the best, there is no ONE best model from all the SDLC models discussed in this article.
+The preference of one method over the others cannot be determined.

 However, to select the right SDLC methodologies, you should know all the types of SDLC models, assess the requirements of all the stakeholders and then decide on a method that best fits your needs.